NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

    auto f = make_shared<Function>(NodeVector{t1}, ParameterVector{a, b, c});

 The first argument to the constuctor specifies the nodes that the function will return; in this case, the product.
 A ``NodeVector`` is a vector of shared pointers of ``op::Node``.
 The second argument specifies the parameters of the function, in the order they are to be passed to the compiled function.
-A ``ParameterVector`` is a vector of shared pointers to ``op::Parameter``. *The parameter vector must include* **every** *parameter used in the computation of the results.*
+A ``ParameterVector`` is a vector of shared pointers to ``op::Parameter``.

+.. important:: The parameter vector must include* **every** *parameter used in the computation of the results.

 .. _specify_bkd:

 Specify the backend upon which to run the computation
 =====================================================

-A *backend* is an environment that can execute computations, such as the CPU or an NNP.
+For a framework bridge, a *backend* is the environment that can perform the computations; it can be done with a CPU, GPU, or an NNP.
 A *transformer* can compile computations for a backend, allocate and deallocate tensors, and invoke computations.

-The current selection process is showing signs of age, and will be changed.
-The general idea is that there are factory-like managers for classes of backend, Managers can compile a ``Function`` and allocate backends.
+Factory-like managers for classes of backend managers can compile a ``Function`` and allocate backends.
 A backend is somewhat analogous to a multi-threaded process.

 There are two backends for the CPU, the optimized "CPU" backend, which makes use of mkl-dnn, and the "INTERPRETER" backend which runs reference versions of kernels where implementation clarity is favored over speed.
 The "INTERPRETER" backend is mainly used for testing.

 To select the "CPU" backend,